-Medically reviewed on January 10, 2022.
+Medically reviewed on January 10, 2022 by Jordan Stachel, M.S., RDN, CPT.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Table of contents